aishoot/LSTM_PIT_Speech_Separation/README.md

 ## Follow-up Work
 I will study on speech separation for a long time.
 You can pay close attention to my recent work if interested.

-*More code will be uploaded one day in the future!
+*More code will be uploaded in the future!
 You can fork this repository.*